MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

 ### Resolved product issues

 * In the previous release, there was requirement that single room and multi-room events required the same firewall and port configurations.
 This issue is resolved.
-Single room events now align to [the standard set by Microsoft Teams](/microsoft-365/enterprise/urls-and-ip-address-ranges), and Multi-room events still require additional ports, as noted in [Endpoints and firewall ports for immersive spaces in Mesh (Mesh app)](../Setup/Content/preparing-your-organization.md#endpoints-and-firewall-ports-for-immersive-spaces-in-mesh-mesh-app).
+Single room events now align to [the standard set by Microsoft Teams](/microsoft-365/enterprise/urls-and-ip-address-ranges), and Multi-room events still require additional ports, as noted in [Endpoints and firewall ports for custom immersive spaces in Mesh](../Setup/Content/preparing-your-organization.md#work-with-your-organizations-security-team).

 * In the previous release, there was a slight latency in audio when joining an event.
 This has been resolved.
 (29657)